 The data shown by the products, both of national and foreign origin, and the respective advertising must be expressed in Spanish and their price in national currency in understandable and legible terms according to the general system of units of measurement, without prejudice to the fact that, in addition, they are expressed in another language or another system of measurement.
 In general, all information expressed on the products must comply with the applicable Mexican Official Standards.

 In addition, all advertising related to any good, product, or service must avoid, induce error or confusion of the consumer due to the false, exaggerated, partial, or biased way in which it may be presented.

 Mexican Official Standards

-The Mexican Standards Catalog is permanently revised and updated in accordance with the publications related to the NOM and NMX that are notified through the Official Gazette of the Federation, such as declarations of validity, draft standards, cancellations, modifications, and responses to comments.
-According to the Federal Law on Metrology and Standardization, there are basically three types of standards:
+The Mexican Standards Catalog is permanently revised and updated by the publications related to the NOM and NMX that are notified through the Official Gazette of the Federation, such as declarations of validity, draft standards, cancellations, modifications, and responses to comments.
+According to the Federal Law on Metrology and Standardization, there are three types of standards:

 Mexican Official Standards (NOM).
 These are technical regulations of a mandatory nature.
 They regulate products, processes, or services when these may constitute a risk for people, animals, and vegetables as well as the environment in general, among others.
 They are prepared by federal government agencies.

 Mexican Standards (NMX).
 They are prepared by a national standardization organization or by the Ministry of Economy.
-They establish the minimum quality requirements for products and services, with the aim of protecting and guiding consumers.
+They establish the minimum quality requirements for products and services, to protect and guide consumers.
 Their application is voluntary, except in cases where individuals state that their products, processes, or services comply with them, and when a NOM requires compliance with an NMX for specific purposes.

 Protection of personal data